skuzzle/polly/polly.pircbot/readme.txt

 Changelog:

+07.09.2012 - huge refactorig: removed all warnings by using "modern" java as no
-07.09.2012 - fixed some javadoc issues
+             plattform or vm independence is needed 07.09.2012 - fixed some javadoc issues
 27.08.2012 - changed ident to polly
 24.08.2012 - added major bugfix for internal renameUser method